 All across the Broadalbin-Perth school district, our employees do extraordinary things every day to help students be successful.
 Too often, their efforts go unnoticed or unappreciated.

-To ensure employees are recognized for the things they do to make a difference in the lives of B-P students, the district in 2014 launched a program called Successories, a combination of the words “success” and “accessories.”
+To ensure employees are recognized for the things they do to make a difference in the lives of B-P students, the district promotes a program called Successories, a combination of the words “success” and “accessories.”

-Boxes containing two-ply forms can be found in the main offices of each of Broadalbin-Perth’s four schools.
+There are two ways to nominate a staff member for recognition.
+You can fill out an online form, or a paper form that is available in the main offices of each of Broadalbin-Perth’s four schools.
 The simple half-page form reads: “(Student) is becoming a success at (school)!
 This is in part because of (faculty/staff name).
 Thank you for…” Students, parents, community members and other faculty and staff are invited to take the forms, complete them, and return the second page of the form to the collection box.
 The first page of the form should be given directly to the “Successory.”

 The forms provide an easy way for people to say ‘thank you’ whenever they feel as though a B-P faculty or staff member is going above and beyond for our students.

-Each quarter during the school year, winners of $25 restaurant gift certificates are randomly chosen for each school from the completed forms.
+Winners from each building will be selected from the pool of nominations.
+Each quarter’s Successories winners will win a $25 gift card.
+One person each quarter will be selected to receive a personal day, which Superintendent Stephen Tomlinson will cover.
+All employees of the B-P school district are eligible for the day off; though Tomlinson is not licensed to drive a school bus, Director of Operations and Safety Mike Carney will fill in if a bus driver is chosen as one of the quarterly winners.
 A grand prize winner of a $100 gift certificate is chosen in June.
-New in 2016, one person from among the completed forms each quarter also will be selected to receive a personal day, which Superintendent Stephen Tomlinson will cover.
-All employees of the B-P school district are eligible for the day off; though Tomlinson is not licensed to drive a school bus, Director of Operations and Safety Mike Carney will fill in if a bus driver is chosen as one of the quarterly winners.

 All B-P community members are encouraged to recognize faculty and staff for their outstanding work through a Successory and have them entered in quarterly prize drawings.